 воотр Enable permits the Bootstrap Protocol (BOOTP).
+The BOOTP server assigns BOOTP Enable permits the Bootstrap Protocol (BOOTP).
 The BOOTP server assigns the IP address automatically from a pool of addresses.
 DHCP Enable permits Dynamic Host Configuration Protocol (DHCP).
-DHCP to assign a leased IP address to the WiBox unit automatically.
-Auto-IP Enable permits the WiBox to generate an IP in the 169.254.x.x address range with a Class B subnet.
+DHCP to assign a leased IP address to the WiBox 2100E unit automatically.
+AutolP Enable permits the WiBox 2100E to generate an IP in the 169.254.x.x address range with a Class B subnet.
 DHCP Host Name Enter the name of the host on the network providing the IP address.